 Incident Review #1

-An 18-year-old camp staff member was bitten several times by a copperhead as he attempted to catch a snake for “show and tell” for the ecology program at camp.
+An 18-year-old camp staff member was bitten several times by a copperhead as she attempted to catch a snake for “show and tell” for the ecology program at camp.

 - Live specimens are best observed at a trip to the zoo.
-In this case, the Boy Scout Handbook has color photographs to help with identification.
+In this case, the Scouts BSA Handbook has color photographs to help with identification.